 Michael Cronin has served as Senior Vice President, Enterprise Strategy, Global Sourcing and Supply Chain since September 2019.
-Prior to that and since May 2015, Mr. Cronin served as Senior Vice President and Group President, Rigid Industrial Packaging & Services - EMEA in addition to the additional responsibilities he assumed for RIPS-APAC, Greif Packaging Accessories and Global Key Accounts in January 2016.
+Prior to that and since May 2015, Mr. Cronin served as Senior Vice President and Group President, RIPS - EMEA in addition to the additional responsibilities he assumed for RIPS-APAC, Greif Packaging Accessories and Global Key Accounts in January 2016.
 From February 2013 to February 2014, Mr. Cronin was chief executive officer of Coveris Packaging, a global manufacturer and distributor of packaging solutions and coated film technologies.
 From March 2010 to August 2012, Mr. Cronin was the president of the packaging division of SCA Hygiene Products, a Swedish consumer goods company and pulp and paper manufacturer.
 From January 2003 to January 2010, Mr. Cronin was the president of the European packaging division of Rio Tinto Alcan, a global mining company.
+Mr. Cronin has announced his retirement from the Company effective February 1, 2022.